-Enabling Software Collections Binaries on a Docker Image
+Enabling Software Collections Binaries On A Docker Image

 If you’ve ever had to install a Software Collections (SCL) binary on a Docker image, you probably felt really confused when a simple “yum install” in your Dockerfile failed to work.
 “I’ve installed plenty of binaries using yum”, you said.
 What’s the deal with these SCL binaries?